biopet/biopet/docs/pipelines/gears.md

 ## Gears

-This pipeline is used to analyse a group of samples.
-This pipeline only accepts fastq files.
-The fastq files first get trimmed and clipped with [Flexiprep](Flexiprep).
-This can be disabled with the config flags of [Flexiprep](Flexiprep).
-The samples can be specified with a sample config file, see [Config](../general/Config)
+This pipeline is used to analyse a group of samples and only accepts fastq files.
+The fastq files first get trimmed and clipped with [Flexiprep](flexiprep).
+This can be disabled with the config flags of [Flexiprep](flexiprep).
+The samples can be specified with a sample config file, see [Config](../general/config).
+Gears uses centrifuge by default as its classification engine and the NCBI non-redundant database (nt) as the default database against which taxonomic assignments for the short input reads are made.
+If you would like to use another classifier you should specify so in the [config](../general/config) file.
+Multiple classifiers can be used in one run, if you wish to have multiple outputs for comparison.
+Note that the Centrifuge and Kraken systems can be used for any kind of input sequences (e.g. shotgun or WGS), while the QIIME system is optimized for 16S-based analyses.

 ### Config